TheJena/HWM/README.md

 ```
 java -jar HMW_test_generator.jar
 ```
-Or if you alredy have a inputfile.dat (some examples are available [here](https://github.com/TheJena/HWM/tree/master/Tests)) launch:
+Or if you alredy have an inputfile.dat (some examples are available [here](https://github.com/TheJena/HWM/tree/master/Tests)) launch:
 ```
 java -jar HWM_solver.jar